sawyer-greaves/lab-wiki-test/Ansys Maxwell.md

     - Launching the virtual environment is done via the CMD.exe prompt within Anaconda.
     - PyAEDT scripts can then run within the Python IDE or your choice, and Ansys can boot from the script, with or without a graphical interface.

+Running a Script

+After PyAEDT has been installed, a new entry will have been added to the dropdown menu of the Tools tab in the ribbon.
+Selecting `Tools`-`Toolkit`-`PersonalLib`-`PyAEDT` will show three options for interfacing with PyAEDT (if this option is not present in the toolbar, try restating Ansys first, then check installation).
+Regardless of the PyAEDT interface chosen, the commands and syntax are identical.
+Regardless of the PyAEDT interface chosen, the commands and syntax are identical.
+The three options are as follows:

+- Console: This option opens a terminal and launches PyAEDT.
+From here, individual commands can be entered, and can be used in concert with the graphical portion of Ansys.
+- Jupyter: This option opens a Jupyter notebook in the default browser, and allows for live scripting.
+(This option is not recommended, as it crashed every time the author tried to explore what it launched).
+- Run PyAEDT Script: This option asks you to navigate to a extant Python script saved wherever.
+It then runs the code to completion.
+Inside the script when the Ansys instance options are declared, a boolean exists to declare if the script will open Ansys graphically or not.

 ## User Guides

-The [PyAnsys](https://aedt.docs.pyansys.com/version/stable/User_guide/index.html) website provides several code examples, across all AEDT functionality, that include the whole process.
+The [PyAnsys](https://aedt.docs.pyansys.com/version/stable/User_guide/index.html) website provides several code examples, across all AEDT functionality, that include examples for the entire process.
 Additional resources can be found by navigating throughout.